Concatenate the contents of cells

 So we would like to gather the text from the cells in the table.
 We will merge different lines of output with a carriage return character: whenever we copy/paste that cell in an email or other application, then the output will be presented as different lines below each other:

 Here I pasted the output in a new email in Outlook.
 As a side remark, we can easily automate Outlook VBA from within Excel, and for example we can start a new email whereby the output is shown in the body of the email.
-But I digress.
+Of course this example is not as it is in reality, since I report the hours worked in an Excel file on SharePoint.

 You might ask yourself how we could have merged the different cell contents within a single cell ?
 To this end I use a function called TEXTJOIN.
 Attention !
 This function was only introduced starting with Excel 2016.
 So if you happen to use an older copy of Excel, you will not be able to use it.
 You will have to resort to clumsy workarounds or VBA itself.
 Now the function is an integral part of Excel itself.